-A brand new Welsh-medium Primary School, Ysgol Gymraeg Nant Gwenlli opened from September 2021 at the former Caerleon Lodge Hill Infant School, this initially is as a seedling provision.
-The school will transfer into a newly refurbished school site where Pillgwenlly Primary school currently stands in September 2024.
+A brand new Welsh-medium Primary School is opening from September 2021 at the former Caerleon Lodge Hill Infant School, initially as a seedling provision for nursery and reception pupils only.
+The school will be Ysgol Gymraeg Nant Gwenlli.

+Once established at Caerleon Ysgol Gymraeg Nant Gwenlli will then move into a newly refurbished school site where Pillgwenlly Primary school currently stands.